samuelvitorsaraiva/flowchemdraw/docs/development/additional/add_device/example_explained.md

 # Device Addition - Example Explained

-This script guides the reader through the implementation of one of the device files in FlowChem.
+This script guides the reader through the implementation of one of the device files in flowchem.

-To better understand how the package works, let's select one of the most complex devices: the ML600.
+To better understand how the package works, let's select a device consisiting of multiple components: the ML600.

-The ML600 is a very precise pump from developed from [Hamilton Company](https://www.hamiltoncompany.com/laboratory-products/microlab-600/stand-alone-syringe-pumps).
+The ML600 is a syringe pump developed by
+[Hamilton Company](https://www.hamiltoncompany.com/laboratory-products/microlab-600/stand-alone-syringe-pumps).

-There are two models of these pumps, one with a dual syringe and another with a single syringe, as shown in the figure above:
+There are two models of these pumps, one with a single channel and one with two channels, as shown in the figure above:

 ![](example.JPG)

-As we can see, this pump has a valve at the output of the syringe.
+As we can see, one channel consists of a valve connected to the outlet of the syringe.
 It means that this device has more than one component, i.e, valve and pump.

 Let's start with the basics, as we learned in [add_new_device](add_to_flowchem.md).